 Unlike the older two, she went to preschool at the same school, so I think we won’t have any tears…

 but after a three-month long summer break, we never know.

 So yes, we’ve been prepping her for the year ahead!

 Fun Ways to Help your Child Be Ready for Kindergarten

 Play teacher-student classroom scenario games.

-Make a countdown chart with stickers to get her excited for the first day of school.
+Make a countdown chart with stickers to get ready for kindergarten and the first day of school.

 You can make lunch at school fun for her!

 Psst!
 These lunchbox hacks will make your life so much easier!!